-A low mean corpuscular hemoglobin concentration (MCHC) shows that someone’s red blood cells do not have enough hemoglobin.
-Hemoglobin is an iron-rich protein, and a lack of it may indicate anemia.
+A low mean corpuscular hemoglobin concentration (MCHC) means red blood cells do not have enough hemoglobin.
+Hemoglobin is an iron-rich protein and low MCHC may indicate anemia.

 Hemoglobin is responsible for the red color in blood and for circulating oxygen around the body.
 The lack of oxygen caused by a low hemoglobin concentration may cause fatigue and other anemia symptoms.